dykim-nc/dykim-nc.github.io/_posts/2019-08-07-nc-fellowship.md

 ---
 layout: post
-title:  "Is Intelligence Enough"
+title:  "NC Fellowship 후기!"
 author: sal
-categories: [ Press ]
+categories: [ Life ]
 image: assets/images/5.jpg
 ---
+좋은 분들 덕에 많이 배우고 갑니다!
 Education must also train one for quick, resolute and effective thinking.
 To think incisively and to think for one's self is very difficult.

 > We are prone to let our mental life become invaded by legions of half truths, prejudices, and propaganda.
 At this point, I often wonder whether or not education is fulfilling its purpose.
 A great majority of the so-called educated people do not think logically and scientifically.